Taylor Swift Net Worth 2026: $2 Billion and the Business Behind It

 Swift now sits in a different financial tier from most musicians.

-On the Forbes celebrity billionaires list, Swift ranks seventh overall.
+On Forbes’ 2026 Celebrity Billionaires ranking, Swift ranks seventh overall.
 The only woman ranked higher is Oprah Winfrey at $3.2 billion.

 A reported Las Vegas residency could generate $100 million or more.
 Her film project with Searchlight Pictures — based on a screenplay she wrote — could open a new revenue stream beyond music entirely.
 And her catalog will keep delivering passive income well above industry averages for decades.